You can make a difference.

 We encourage all members to take advantage of paying by direct debit.
 Annual Subscription is currently £70.
 Once you have completed your application please set up a direct debit with GoCardless via the following link: https://pay.gocardless.com/AL0001ZE42TCFX

 Monthly direct debit is also available, currently at £6.50 per month (£78 annually).
-Please download, complete and return the direct debit form with this application.
+Please download, complete and return the application and set up a direct debit with GoCardless via the following link: https://pay.gocardless.com/AL0001ZE42TCFX

 Payment by cheque is £75 made payable to the Craniofacial Society of Great Britain and Ireland.
-If paying by cheque, please enclose a cheque with this application.
+Please enclose a cheque with your application.

 The Annual Subscription paid by PayPal is £75.
 Payment by PayPal is open all members of the Society and those without sterling bank accounts should choose this option.

 Unwaged undergraduate students may join at a special rate of £35.
 Please send a copy of your proof of student status with your application form and cheque made payable to the Craniofacial Society of Great Britain and Ireland